 |“The charity shifted to a virtual position.
-Because of COVID-19, we took the difficult decision back in March 2020 to immediately cease all of our planned 2020 Muscle Dream operations.
+Because of COVID-19, we took the very difficult decision back in March 2020 to immediately cease all of our planned 2020 Muscle Dream operations.
 Believe me, that was a really really hard day!
 It was also the start of a whole new journey.

 That said, I am more determined than ever to continue our vital work.
 As a small charity with one full-time head, some freelance consultants helping on specific projects and activities, together with some truly amazing volunteers, we are focused on the needs of our community.
 We have one simple goal – to support our beneficiaries and families as much as we’re able to.

-Since COVID-19 began, I have spoken to many of our families across the UK to personally check-in and first and foremost see how they are, let them know we’re thinking of them but also explore how the charity can support them moving forwards.
+Since COVID-19 began, I have personally spoken to many of our families across the UK to check-in and first and foremost see how they are, let them know we’re thinking of them but also explore how the charity can support them moving forwards.
 Many I know feel incredibly vulnerable, more isolated, more alone, increasingly anxious, distressed and in some cases terrified.
 In addition to the Government advice on shielding here, there have been useful COVID-19 updates from some of our charity friends including Muscular Dystrophy UK, Action Duchenne and Duchenne UK.

 We recognise the importance of digital.
 We are working hard in leveraging our social channels in communicating with stakeholders, in keeping them informed and connected, whilst making sure that we are listening to and acting upon the needs of our community.

-In addition to our virtual ‘social’ events programme, we launched our In Conversation With online broadcast project.
-This was purposefully designed with our community in mind – since May 2020, different guests and personalities have been invited to share their stories and insights on a variety of topics – from isolation tips by a former nuclear submarine commander, laughter yoga by a certified happiness facilitator to alleviating stress and anxiety in addition to conversations about resilience as a family and psychology tips for our powerchair football community.
-The intention is to help families feel less isolated and more connected.
-By the end of November, the charity won’t be far off reaching in excess of 50,000 people across the country through conversations that entertain, inspire, inform and uplift.
+In addition to our virtual events programmes, our In Conversation With online broadcast initiative is going from strength to strength.
+This was purposefully designed with our community in mind – since May 2020, nineteen different guests and personalities have been invited to share their stories and insights on a variety of topics – from isolation tips by a former nuclear submarine commander, laughter yoga by a certified happiness facilitator to alleviating stress and anxiety in addition to conversations about resilience as a family, psychology tips for our powerchair football community and a chat with our Patron Lorraine Kelly that included insights about TV interviews with famous movie stars to all things Antarctica and penguins!

-We recently reached out to our fantastic Muscle Warrior Volunteers around the country and asked them to create short video messages that burst with positivity, messages that not only inspire but amplify our STRONGER TOGETHER ethos, more important now than ever before.
+We reached out to our fantastic Muscle Warrior Volunteers around the country and asked them to create short video messages that burst with positivity, messages that not only inspire but amplify our STRONGER TOGETHER ethos, more important now than ever before.

-In continuing to work to bring our community together during these times of adversity, we are keen to play our part in providing a little joy, some laughter and above all bring some hope into the lives of those for whom the charity exists to serve.
+In continuing to work to bring our community together during these times of adversity, we are keen to continue to play our part in providing a little joy, some laughter and above all bring some hope into the lives of those for whom the charity exists to serve.

-COVID-19 statement updated 16.10.20
+COVID-19 statement updated 26.02.21